yosoufe/CarND-Behavioral-Cloning-P3/README.md

 I had also difficulty specially at the point of road showing on first image.
-The car was drving itself exactly toward this cubic onstacle and crashed it.
+The car was drving itself exactly toward this cubic obstacle and crashed it.
 Therefore I gathered more data around this zone.

 ![alt text][image2]
 ![alt text][image3]

-To augment the data sat, I also flipped images and angles thinking that this would be more data to generalise the model.
+To augment the dataset, I also flipped images and angles thinking that this would be more data to generalise the model.
 The following image is flipped image of the first image.

 ![alt text][image4]

 After the collection process, I had 3894 number of data points.
 I then preprocessed this data by cropping a part of images from the top and buttom of the image to avoid distractions for the model.
+The following image shows that:

+![alt text][image6]

 And then Normalised the input image.
 These are done as Keras layers (model.py lines 137,138) which made the model easier for further use.